Advanced Diabetes Supply

 Though you can’t eliminate your child’s need for finger prick tests, modern technology can help you reduce the number of tests they’ll need to do.
 With continuous glucose monitoring (CGM) systems, people with diabetes can observe their glucose levels throughout the day without fingersticks.*

-Not all CGMs can be used by patients of all ages.
+Not all CGMs can be used by suitable for all age groups of all ages.
 As a result, you’ll need to do some research before making a decision.
 Get started by exploring the CGMs available from ADS – not to mention our diabetes testing supplies and glucose meters!

 *Use a blood glucose meter to confirm any highs or lows and when your symptoms do not match your sensor’s readings.